With classes starting up and more traffic and commuters on the road, here are some road safety tips for the school season.

 - Watch for pedestrians.
 There are more kids walking, riding and getting dropped off in school zones.
 Children may be arriving late and dart into the street without looking.

 - Slow down.
-Reduce your speed and obey the signs - speed limit in school zones and near playgrounds is 40 km/hr
+Reduce your speed and obey the signs - the speed limit in school zones is 30 km/hr

 - Stop for school buses.
 If a school bus is displaying flashing red lights and an extended stop arm, traffic in both directions you must stop.
 You may only continue when the lights stop flashing.